Viruman: Plot

 Muthukutty ends up winning the auction.
 Soonapaana and his gang arrive and disrespect the restaurant staff.
-Viruman beats up Soonapaana and his gang, which leads to them being at the hospital.
+Viruman beats up Soonapaana and his gang, which leads to them being taken to the hospital.
 Muniyandi is mad at them and brings sarees to imply that they are women.
 Angered, Soonapaana vows to get the son and father killed.
-While Viruman and Thaenu are on their date, they encounter Ilango with his girlfriend, Pathinettaampadiyan's daughter; the two had been dating for four years.
-Viruman asks Ilango whether he told their father, and he says no. Viruman comes up with a plan that Ilango should slap Viruman, making his father happy and proud of Ilango and then bring up his relationship.
+While Viruman and Thaenu are on their date, they encounter Ilango with his girlfriend, Pathinettaampadiyan's daughter; they have been dating for four years.
+Viruman asks Ilango whether he told their father, and he says no. Viruman comes up with a plan: Ilango should slap Viruman, making his father happy and proud of Ilango, and then bring up his relationship.

 Muniyandi agrees to ask Pathinettaampadiyan for his approval, but Pathinettaampadiyan rejects it.
 When Viruman arrives, Pathinettaampadiyan demands Viruman's approval, angering Muniyandi.
 He says to cancel Ilango's marriage proposal, but Ilango leaves.
 Meanwhile, Muniyandi's brother Kuthalam Thevar and nephew Sembadayan plan to kill Viruman.
-Sembadayan lies to his cousin Viruman that they need his help to fix a funeral marquee.
+Sembadayan lies to his cousin Viruman, saying they need his help to fix a funeral marquee.
 A fight ensues, and Muniyandi witnesses it.
-Kuthalam reveals that he wanted to kill Muniyandi and blame Viruman because he wished to have his brother's money.
+Kuthalam reveals that he wanted to kill Muniyandi and blame Viruman because he wanted his brother's money.
 Muniyandi arrives home and is mad at everyone for leaving him.
-He drinks alcohol, faints, and becomes hospitalized.
+He drinks alcohol, faints, and is hospitalized.

 Muniyandi, suffering from kidney failure due to alcoholism, seeks a donor for a kidney transplant.
-Muniyandi's kidney is successfully transplanted, and Balu donated his kidney to save him.
+Muniyandi's kidney was successfully transplanted, as Balu donated his kidney to save him.
 Muniyandi visits his wife's old home, where Soonapaana and his gang attempt to burn his house.
 Viruman arrives and saves Muniyandi, who feels guilty for Muthulakshmi and Dhanam's deaths.
 Muniyandi apologises, Viruman forgives him, and they reconcile.